 - Visa-free travel to over 159 countries worldwide

-Pursuant to the Investment Programme, foreign investors may qualify to become Cypriot citizens by meeting one of the specified economic criteria and satisfying all other requirements.
+Pursuant to the Investment Programme, foreign investors may qualify to obtain Cyprus citizenship by meeting one of the specified economic criteria and satisfying all other requirements.